 All antibiotic and painkiller prescriptions will be provided prior to the surgery date and should be filled and ready for when patients return home for recovery.
 Most patients are fitted with compression bandages that will be worn for 7-10 days and will help increase blood flow and minimize swelling.

 Our doctors always instruct patients to avoid certain medications including over the counter painkillers and other drugs that are known blood thinners.
-Blood thinners can lead to sever complications during surgery and recover and are advised against during all surgeries.
+Blood thinners can lead to severe complications during surgery and recover and are advised against during all surgeries.
 Patients who smoke should plan to quit for several months before and after.
-Smoke inhibits the bloods oxygen supply, which can also cause severe problems during surgery and cause the recovery period to be prolonged.
+Smoke inhibits the blood oxygen supply, which can also cause severe problems during surgery and cause the recovery period to be prolonged.